squashql/squashql/README.md

 ### Configuration

-To configure AITM for a given database you will have to first import the associated maven module and defined in your java project a `QueryEngine` and `Datasatore` by picking the correct implementations.
+To connect AITM to your database you will first have to import the associated maven module and defined in your java project a `QueryEngine` and `Datasatore` by picking the correct implementations.
 Then declare a bean that returns the `QueryEngine` instance.

+Find a ready-to-use example with Apache Spark and Spring Boot [here](https://github.com/paulbares/aitm-sandbox).

 #### Apache Spark